voideditor/void/CONTRIBUTING.md

+We're in very early stages and building quickly.
+We welcome all new contributions!

 # Contributing to LineMage

 Welcome! 👋 This is a guide on how to contribute to LineMage.
 We want to make it as easy as possible to contribute, so if you have any questions or comments, reach out via email or Discord!